LorenzoVianello95/RehabWeekWorkshop/README.md

 $$\large F = \sum_i s_i ^iF_A  \text{ with } s_i \in \{0, 1\}$$

-When the function is ready save and go back on the terminal and run:
+When the function is ready, save and go back on the terminal and run:
 ```sh
 roslaunch multi_robot_interaction multi_m1_real.launch task:=3
 ```
-On the opening a interactive window should opening with the following graphical interace:
+After launching, the following graphical interface should open:
 ![Interaction Interface](imgs_readme/Task3interface.png)

 This interface allows to associate your robot (on the left) to as many of the other robots present in the room.
-To connect your robot to another robot, just click on the robot you want to connect and drag/drop on the first line to the right of your robot name.
-The order is not important in this case.
+To connect your robot to another robot, just click on the robot you want to connect and drag/drop on the first line to the right of your robot name (the order is not important).

 This creates the boolean connection vector (conn_Vector) used in the function you just implemented.
-To start, drag and drop two robots on the right of your robot (the other robots of your Boat A or B).
+To start, drag and drop two of robot names to the open spots to right of your robot (two other robots from your Boat, A or B).

-When you are satisfied with the connection vector you implemented, close the graphical window and go back to the GUI.
+When you are satisfied with the connection vector you implemented, close the graphical window and go back to the GUI (this saves the connection vector you've selected).

 Change the interaction_mode to "Task3".
 Let's visualize the results of the connection you implemented.

-The plots should display a torque that is proportional to the displacement between the two robots.
+The plots should display a torque that is proportional to the displacement between your robot, and the other robots you are connected to.

-If All this is true you are ready to test with the actual robot.
+If all of this is true, you are ready to test with the actual robot.

-Go to the robot menu and select interaction_mode(4).
+Go to the robot menu and change your controller_mode to **interaction_torque_control(4)**.

-Now try to close the multi_robot_interaction node and open again with the same command and try to add additional robots.
+Now close the multi_robot_interaction node and run again with the same command.
+This time try to add additional robots.
-- **What happens in the case in which your robot is in the middle of the other two robots ?**
+- **What happens in the case where your robot is in the middle of the other two robots?**
 - **What is the position of the attractor of the spring-damper when multiple robots are connected?**